GeorgiosNikolopoulos/airflow-docker-with-extra-features/README.md

 If you want to set up remote logs, follow these steps:
 1. Set up an azure storage account
 2. Create a container called airflow-logs
 3. Set up the connection in airflow (Microsoft azure blob storage type).
-Easiest way to do this is via a Connection Key (Availabe in the access key section of the storage acount).
+Easiest way to do this is via a Connection String (Availabe in the access key section of the storage acount).
 You can give it any name but the docker-compose file uses az-logs
 4. Change the AIRFLOW__LOGGING__REMOTE_LOGGING boolean in the compose file to true